MikeNguyenTT/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone that use jQuery, HTML, CSS, SASS, AJAX for the front-end, and Node, Express for back-end.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Responsive design is considered for desktop and tablet, SASS is used to dynamically compose CSS.

+Ajax is used to GET/POST data to the server.

+jQuery and CSS flexbox is extensively used to handle front-end processing and styling.

 ## Getting Started